mcandre/elements-of-commit-style/surgical_strikes.md

 ## Squash related commits.

 Several minor changes that constitute one logical code change, such as a few changes that together make a unit test pass, can be combined together into a single commit.
-This ensures continuous integration will only see the one, test passing commit rather than several failing commits.
+This ensures other developers and continuous integration will only see the one, test passing commit rather than several failing commits.

 ```
 $ git rebase -i